 The Brinja Yuin people occupied land from south of the Moruya River to the Wagonga Inlet.
 Their population was estimated to be about 1000-1500 prior to first European settlement in this area.

-The first of the pioneer European settler, John Hawdon, arrived to Tuross Head arrived in 1832.
+The first of the pioneer European settlers, John Hawdon, arrived to Tuross Head in1832.
 The next round of pioneer settler was in 1860 when Patrick Mylott bought the Tuross Head holdings from the “Narrows” eastward.
 They built “Tuross House” overlooking the lakes and sea.
 The land was farmed until his wife Mary sold the property to Hector McWilliam in 1925 who then developed the village it is today.

 Take time out and enjoy some of the rich history of Tuross Head history below: